Hyperinvariant Spin Network States -- An AdS/CFT Model from First Principles: Hyperinvariant tensor networks

 The tensor networks are constructed on hyperbolic tilings of the Poincar\'e disk to be compatible with the symmetry and negative curvature of the anti-de Sitter space.
 Hyperbolic $(p,q)$ tilings consist of $p$-gons with $q$ of them meeting at each vertex (see \cref{fig:poincare_disk}) with $pq>2(p+q)$ ensuring a negative curvature for the quantum geometry, as we will see below.
 A $q$-valent (or $q$-partite) tensor $A_{i_1\ldots i_q}$ is placed on each vertex and a $2$-valent tensor $B_{i_1 i_2}$ on each edge.
 Indices along connected tensors are contracted resulting in a tensor with free indices at the boundary.

 These tensors have to fulfil several symmetry constraints.
 First, the tensors $A$ and $B$ have to be symmetric under cyclic permutations of the indices, i.e.\ $A_{i_q i_1\ldots i_{q-1}}=A_{i_1\ldots i_q}$ and $B_{i_1 i_2}=B_{i_2i_1}$.
-Second, $A$ has to be \emph{1-isometric}, i.e.\ $A_{i_k;i_2\ldots i_{k-1}i_{k+1}\ldots i_q}$ defines an isometry from the $k$-th index to the rest of the indices for all $k$.
+Second, $A$ has to be \emph{1-isometric}, i.e.\ $A_{i_k;i_1\ldots i_{k-1}i_{k+1}\ldots i_q}$ defines an isometry, i.e.\ preserves inner products, from the $k$-th index to the rest of the indices for all $k$.
 The same holds for the tensor $B$ with $1$-isometric being equivalent to unitary in the bipartite case \cite{evenbly2017hyperinvariant,steinberg2024far}.
 Finally, there is a constraint including two copies of the tensor $A$ and one of $B$.
 Namely,

 has to be an isometry from $i_1j_1$ to the complement.
 We summarize the requirements for hyperinvariant tensor networks with a graphical representation of these isometry conditions in the following definition.